CRJoseph77/GoogleSheets_Tableau_River_Log_Data_Visualizations/README.md

 ## Data

 Source data: The data used for this project is my personal River Miles Log sheet.
 It contains relevant data for every rafting trip I participated in from 2017 to 2022.
-This project also uses water level data for the Arkansas River, downloaded from the US Geological Survey.
+This project also uses water level data for the Arkansas River, downloaded from the US Geological Survey website.

-Data acquisition: My original River Miles Log data can be accessed here.
+Data acquisition: My original River Miles Log data can be accessed here[https://docs.google.com/spreadsheets/d/1tqPGxfS0T6j-5g5wazgPtsR3BmH9RXkueuPmdCjh3kQ/edit#gid=0].
 The USGS water level data can be downloaded from their website. (https://waterdata.usgs.gov/monitoring-location/07094500/#parameterCode=00065&period=P7D&showMedian=true).

 Preprocessing: The USGS water level data was filtered and aggregated using Python prior to uploading it to Google Sheets.